HARTFORD FIRE DEPARTMENT

 Training

-- The Hartford Fire Department holds training activities every Monday evening at 7pm.
+- The Hartford Fire Department holds training activities every Monday evening at 6pm.
 On occasion additional training is scheduled at other times.
 Each member is required to meet the state defined training hours per year to remain an active member.
 Each member puts on average 80 to 100 hours per year of training while on the Hartford Fire Department.
 Some members seek outside training and end up with over 200 hours per year.
-"Train today for tomorrows success." - Chief Prickett
+"Plan, work, achieve...repeat." - Chief David DuShane II

 Swift Water Rescue Training at Adventureland Park, Altoona, IA